Motorcycle Accident Lawyer St Louis

 If you have been injured, or a loved one was killed in a motorcycle accident, it is important that you work with an attorney who knows how to pursue all possible sources of compensation, including uninsured and under-insured motorists coverage.

 What should you do after a motorcycle accident?

 Collecting and preserving important evidence after a motorcycle accident can help prove your personal injury claim for compensation from a negligent driver.
 If possible, follow the tips listed below.

-Without admitting fault, you should call the insurance company as soon as possible and report the accident.
-You will need to give them certain information like the police report number, the name and badge number of the responding officer, and the other driver’s contact and insurance information.
-If there are any witnesses at the scene you should also get their contact information.
+- Contact Your Insurance Company – Without admitting fault, you should call the insurance company as soon as possible and report the accident.
+You will need to give them specific information like the police report number, the name and badge number of the responding officer, and the other driver’s contact and insurance information.
+If there are any witnesses at the scene, you should also get their contact information.
 If the claims person asks you about damage to your vehicle or your injuries, it is better to tell them you do not know yet than to guess.
-You may realize later that your injuries are more extensive or your motorcycle is more damaged than you initially thought, and you do not want to get locked into anything too early on.
+You may realize later that your injuries are more extensive, or your motorcycle is more damaged than you initially thought, and you do not want to get locked into anything too early on.

-If the other driver was clearly at fault your insurance company might work directly with the at-fault driver’s insurance company to get your damage covered.
-Sometimes insurance companies automatically assign fault to the motorcyclist and this will go on your record and your rates will go up.
+- Ask For Clarification – If the other driver was clearly at fault, your insurance company might work directly with the at-fault driver’s insurance company to get your damage covered.
+Sometimes insurance companies automatically assign responsibility to the motorcyclist, and this will go on your record, and your rates will go up.
 You should ask your insurance adjuster if you are assigned any fault for the accident.
 If the fault has been assigned to you, you may be able to file an objection.